-Financial assets held for trading consists of various investments in money market funds (presented AASB 7.B5(a)(i) as other short-term financial assets) that are held by the Group for short-term trading and certain derivative financial investments (see Note 12.5).
+Financial assets held for trading consists of various investments in money market funds (presented as other short-term financial assets) that are held by the Group for short-term trading and certain derivative financial investments (see Note 12.5).
 All of these money market funds are publicly traded on stock exchanges in Australia.